muskan1802/FASHION_MNIST/README.md

 Dataset: https://github.com/zalandoresearch/fashion-mnist

-This project has an accuracy of **99.8 %** using CNN and is well commented for proper understanding.
+This project has an accuracy of **99.73 %** using CNN and is well commented for proper understanding.

 The dataset used in this project i.e., Fashion-mnist_train and test were too large to be uploaded here.
 This dataset can be found here : https://drive.google.com/drive/folders/1KsSOAP4q3B6WmNZA4GkmIyuWt5hbbLZ9?usp=sharing

 To run this project both files in the above link should be placed in the same folder as the python script .

+I have also uploaded some output screenshots in the repositiory under *Output Screenshots* folder.